 Visas and Permits

-OK, so this is a hot topic and I’ve lost count of the questions that I receive, especially for Nepal.
+OK, so this is a hot topic and we’ve lost count of the questions that we receive, especially for Nepal.
 Despite the GHT having been a government priority, permits to trek in Nepal have never been more complicated or expensive… and then there are the visas!

 Following is a review of the current visa and permit situations in each country, first Nepal, then India and finally Bhutan, which is by far the simplest.

 PLEASE CHECK ALL COUNTRY WEBSITES FOR COVID-RELATED ENTRY VISA RULES AND CONDITIONS.
 IF YOU HAVE ANY QUESTIONS, PLEASE GET IN TOUCH.

 Barely a year goes by without a change to the entry visa regulations to Nepal.
 You can check arrangements with one of the Nepali embassies or consular offices, but the most reliable source of information is currently the Nepal Department of Immigration website (www.nepalimmigration.gov.np).

 Many tourists organise a visa prior to arrival in Nepal by applying through the Department of Immigration website (www.online.nepalimmigration.gov.np/tourist-visa).
 It is also possible to apply for a visa on arrival in Kathmandu at Tribhuvan International Airport (currently US$125 for 90 days, US$50 for 30 days, US$30 for 15 days, payable in a range of major currencies or Visa or MasterCard, see below for more information).
 The visa available on arrival tends to be cheaper than applying for one from an embassy or consular office.
 Other entry points are Kodari (on the Tibet border and normally only open for groups), and nine overland borders with India, for current details see the website.